 How about growing our runner beans in place of a climber?

-Eventually we came to the conclusion that we could kill two birds with one stone and visually screen our bins and grow our runner beans in a new location.
+Eventually we came to the conclusion that we could kill two birds with one stone and visually screen our bins whilst growing some food, planting runner beans in a new location.
 Obviously they will only occupy the trellis during the summer/autumn months, but next year we will grow something else up the trellis.

 To really scrimp we could have built our own trellis from scratch, but we decided to source materials cheaply and make it look more ‘professional’ (not that we are by any means).
 We tried to be frugal and save where possible, but we also wanted it to look half decent and made a compromise.